Puerto de la Cruz Hotels

 Puerto de la Cruz is on the north of the island of Tenerife, one of the Western Canary Islands.
 Northern Tenerife is wetter and greener than southern Tenerife and more beautiful.
 Puerto de la Cruz is a good base for exploring the northern part of the island.

 Puerto de la Cruz became the main port of Tenerife following the destruction of Garachico's port by a volcanic eruption in 1706.
 Puerto de la Cruz is also the oldest of Tenerife's resorts and one of its most important.

-One of Puerto de la Cruz's oldest buildings, the Church of San Fransisco, is on the Plaza de la Iglesia (Church Square).
+One of Puerto de la Cruz's oldest buildings, the Church of San Fransisco, is on the Plaza de la Iglesia (Church Square) which was built in the 17th century.
 The church has an attractive interior.

 Up above the town is the enormous casino of Puerto de la Cruz.
 The Casino Taoro.
 This was built in the 19th century and in its heyday famous guests include Winston Churchill and Agatha Christie.
 The views from up here are excellent and the casino is set in a large park.
 There is also a Botanic garden in the El Botanico district which is the second oldest in Spain.